fisher-alice/johnny-five-wiki/LCD.md

 The `LCD` class constructs an object that represents an LCD Display.
+Controllers are generally named for the chip used or component model number.
+Most LCD's use the HD44780 screen (or similar), so be sure to check the model number or chip name for the right controller (valid controllers are listed below).

 ## Parameters